A Quick Guide to Bookbinding Materials

 Bookbinding materials and techniques sometimes feel as if they have a language all of there own, so here is a basic guide to some of the most common materials used.
 It is by no means exhaustive, so if you have any questions about bookbinding terminology you may come across, do get in touch.

 Book cloth is a specially prepared cloth which is used to cover books.
 They became popular in the 19th century because they made books easier and cheaper to produce.
 Cloths are usually coated, impregnated or backed with something to make them stronger than regular fabric.
 Buckram is a term used for a cloth which has been plastic coated making it very durable, easy to clean and strong.
-Book cloths are manufactured in a variety of natural and man-made materials and are available dyed in a huge range of colours and finishes.
+Some book cloths are coated with a plastic material which is embossed with a grain to resemble leather, but are a poor imitation of the real thing.
+Book cloths are manufactured in a wide variety of natural and man-made materials and are available dyed in a huge range of colours and finishes.
 They are normally supplied from rolls and sold by the metre.